StephanieKClark/TestIO/index.md

 # TechExcel: Integrating Azure PaaS and AI Services for Design Wins

+**These are example pages pulled from different repos and cleaned to follow the guidelines.
+The content is just to show the expected formatting and layout**

 This lab teaches you how to integrate Azure OpenAI and Azure AI Services into existing business practices.
 You will experiment with a variety of Azure OpenAI and Azure AI Services capabilities, including vectorization of existing files, performing chat based on a customer's dataset, making API calls through Azure OpenAI, transcribing recorded and live audio, checking audio for compliance purposes, and generating extractive and abstractive call summaries from audio recordings.

 ## Exercises